-- During the maintenance review in 2015-2016, comments from members and the public suggested this measure be harmonized with measures #0079: Heart Failure: Left Ventricular Ejection Fraction Assessment (Outpatient Setting) (ACC) and #0081: Heart Failure (HF): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) or Angiotensin Receptor-Neprilysin Inhibitor (ARNI) Therapy for Left Ventricular Systolic Dysfunction (LVSD). - Committee Response: During the second post In-Person Meeting webinar on October 9, 2015 the Committee considered harmonization of measures within the cardiovascular portfolio.
+- During the maintenance review in 2015-2016, comments from members and the public suggested measure #0081 be harmonized with measure #0066: Coronary Artery Disease (CAD): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) Therapy Diabetes or Left Ventricular Systolic Dysfunction (LVEF < 40%).
+Other commenters noted that measure #0083: Heart Failure (HF): Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD) (AMA-PCPI) and measure #0079: Heart Failure: Left Ventricular Ejection Fraction Assessment (Outpatient Setting) (ACC) be considered for harmonization with measure #0081.
+This prompted two separate Committee responses to the commenters: - Committee Response: During the second post In-Person Meeting webinar on October 9, 2015 the Committee considered harmonization of measures within the cardiovascular portfolio.
+The Committee urged developers to work together in the future to further harmonize measures where possible.
+Additionally, the Committee will revisit the harmonization discussion of several measures during the next Cardiovascular measure endorsement project in 2016. - Committee Response: During the second post In-Person Meeting webinar on October 9, 2015 the Committee considered harmonization of measures within the cardiovascular portfolio.
 The Committee urged developers to work together in the future to further harmonize measures where possible.
 However, measures #0081, #0083, and #0079 were not identified as related or competing based on NQF criteria.

-- How can the performance results be used to further the goal of high-quality, efficient healthcare? - Do the benefits of the measure outweigh any notential unintended consequences?
+- How can the performance results be used to further the goal of high-quality, efficient healthcare? - Do the benefits of the measure outweigh any potential unintended consequences?